For reservations made greater than 45 days:

 This region has an average annual temperature of 82 degrees Fahrenheit (28 degrees Celcius).
 April is the warmest month when the temperature can reach 100 degrees Fahrenheit (37 degrees Celcius) in this area.
 November through April you will enjoy the ‘dry season’ with almost no rain.
 Get up to ten hours of sunshine every day.
 The ‘wet/green season’ is between the months of May and October, with the rainiest moths being September and October.
 Expect consisten high humidity of 80-85 percent.
 During the month of July the region get less rain.
 The ‘dry season’ has relatively low humidity of 60 to 75 percent.

-To make the most of your Costa Rica vacation, you can book additional guest services directly with your dedicated concierge/service manager.
+To make the most of your Costa Rica vacation, you can book additional guest services directly with us via WhatsApp chat, email or phone.
 Depending on your service of choice and availability it is advisable you book several days in advance.

 If you wish to include daily cleaning services, let us know by 11 am on the day prior to the start of this service.
 You will likely be asked to pay the cleaning staff directly.